synw/emodebug/README.md

 Emoji based semantic debuging:

 - **Debug the state** and execution flow of your program using familiar idioms
+- **Scoped debuging**: activate debug locally
-- Easy implementation of **custom debug methods**: extend the [EmoDebug](https://pub.dev/documentation/emodebug/latest/emodebug/EmoDebug-class.html#instance-methods) class to create your own methods
+- Easy implementation of custom debug methods: extend the [EmoDebug](https://pub.dev/documentation/emodebug/latest/emodebug/EmoDebug-class.html#instance-methods) class to create your own methods

 Looking at the console you get an intuitive global view on the execution flow: